Naval Diving Unit (Singapore): History

 In 1959, the British Far East Fleet Clearance Diving Team (FECDT) established a base of operations at HMS Terror Camp, which is the current headquarters of the unit.
 When the Royal Navy left Singapore on 12 December 1971, the Singapore Armed Forces Diving Centre under the command of Major Robert Khoo was tasked by then Minister for Defence Goh Keng Swee to replace the FECDT.
 The centre was made up of a group of ten divers selected from over 200 volunteers from the ranks of the Singapore Maritime Command, the predecessor to the Republic of Singapore Navy (RSN).
 The divers were trained by Lieutenant Victor Rodrigues and were tasked with the maintenance of the Command's naval assets.
 The SAF Diving Centre became officially known as the Naval Diving Unit (NDU) in 1975.

 The unit's first major deployment was during the 1983 Singapore cable car crash, where it retrieved the bodies of four drowned victims.
 In 1988, with the RSN's rapid growing number of naval assets and an expanding scope of responsibilities, NDU took in its first batch of conscripts to meet its increased manpower requirements.
 In 1989, Colonel Lau Bock Thiam, then Commander NDU, was tasked with developing NDU's maritime special operations capabilities, which led to the creation of the Special Warfare Group (SWG).
 Naval divers were involved in the salvage operations following the 1991 SilkAir Flight MI185 crash, and in humanitarian efforts during the 2004 Indian Ocean earthquake and tsunami.

 It was a contributor in the multi-national reconstruction efforts in Iraq from 2003 to 2008.
 Naval divers were also deployed in an operation to search and recover five drowned bodies belonging to members of Singapore's national dragon boating team following a dragon boating incident in Cambodia in 2007.

 In 2021, 180 Squadron and Special Operations Boat Task Group were incorporated into the formation.
 The NDU also celebrated its 50th anniversary.

-On December 2022, the NDU announced that Captain (Dr) Chiew Wenqi is the first female navy sailor to be recruited after passing selection.
+In December 2022, the NDU announced that Captain (Dr) Chiew Wenqi is the first female navy sailor to be recruited after passing selection.